 Use nutmeg in dishes that have subtle flavors.
-You might see it listed as an ingredient in cheese sauce recipes as well as in some soufflés.
-It is effective as a background note for both forms of cinnamon and for other spices.
+You might see it as an ingredient in cheese sauce recipes and some soufflés.
+It is effective as a background note for both forms of cinnamon and other spices.
 You will also see it used with allspice, clove and ginger.
 When used with those spices, it provides a strong background flavor that complements and accentuates.

 - Ground Cinnamon Vs. Cinnamon Stick: How are they similar?
 Different?

 - Too Much Cinnamon: How do you fix a dish when you’ve added too much?

 - Cooking With Nutmeg: Learn the dos and don’ts of cooking with this spice.